c-ngai/KirbyNightmareInDreamLand/README.txt

 In our Sprint2, there are currently bugs regarding Kirby's multi-key movement commands.
-Given a lot of the code around these commands depend on our future Physics implementation, we will leave this for next Sprint.
+Given a lot of the code around these commands depend on our future Physics and keyboard implementation, we will leave this for next Sprint.
+    - For example the combo of crouch + z (slide) has a small frame interference we hope to work this out with the control refactor as well.

+When letting go of float on the ground,

 ###############################################################################